jin-nvidia/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

 ## Run Instructions

-As illustrated in the diagrams in the beginning, in this repo, we could run two types of applications, one is a FastAPI-based chain server, the other one is a simple voice/text Gradio UI for the healthcare agent.
-In this documentation, we will be showing how to use the Gradio UI, with instructions for connecting the chain server to ACE coming soon.
+As illustrated in the diagrams in the beginning, in this repo, we could run two types of applications, one is a FastAPI-based chain server, the other one is a simple text-based Gradio UI for the healthcare agent.
+In this documentation, we will be showing how to use the Gradio UI.
+For the steps to enable the voice-based interface powered by ace-controller, please see the [`healthcare_voice_agent`](https://github.com/NVIDIA/ace-controller/tree/develop/examples/healthcare_voice_agent) example in the [`ace-controller` repository](https://github.com/NVIDIA/ace-controller).

 Regardless of the type of application you'd like to run, first, please add your API Keys.